The label of “hater” is often attributed to someone who irrationally dislikes a public figure of some kind.

 This article aims to explain why taking the approach of bullying your “haters” is a bad idea.

 Giving Your Critics Something to Bond Over as a Group

 Overlooking the presence of even the slightest truth in the criticisms you hear will signify you to be committing moral injustice.
 The people criticizing you will not feel justified for the truth that they bring to light about you.
 By bullying those who hit the nail on the head, you’d not only serve to deny that certain truth, but you’d go on the offensive against it.

-In such a scenario, you’d be easy to label as someone akin to a sensitive dictator.
+In such a scenario, you’d be easy to label as someone akin to a sensitive dictator attempting to rewrite factual history.
 Your reciprocal attacks will encourage a battle for truth, even if that truth seems insignificant at the moment.

 If your critics’ thoughts don’t have an ounce of truth behind them, your tendency to bully them for speaking their mind will once again define you as an assailant rather than a victim of mistruth.
-As the person with a following and powerful voice, what you may deem to be reciprocal attacks are often interpreted as an abuse of power.
-As a public figure, your voice will inherently be heard louder than that of your critics.
+As the person with a following and powerful voice, what you may deem to be reciprocal, fair, and balanced counter-attacks are easy to interpret as an abuse of power and exploitation of privilege.
+As a public figure, your voice will inherently be louder than that of your critics’.
 What would seem to be a fair and reciprocal response to mistruths in your mind is easy to misinterpret as being too harsh, and too abusive.

 Both of the scenarios above result in a desire in those who share similar beliefs about you to group together.
 In an effort to match your adversarial tendencies, the group of “haters” will either seek a certain justice to have their truth be heard, or they’d yearn to balance the power dynamic between yourself and your detractors.